mbchavez27/mbchavez27/README.md

 <br>

-- *A Machine Proposed Human-Validated Taglish-English Parallel Corpus for E-Commerce Alignment Analysis*
+### A Machine Proposed Human-Validated Taglish-English Parallel Corpus for E-Commerce Alignment Analysis

+research on creating a high-quality taglish-english parallel corpus through a machine-proposed, human-validated pipeline for multilingual nlp and e-commerce applications.

+---

-- *Audience Bias and Sentiment in Korean Cinema: A Cross-Cultural Text Mining Analysis*
+### Audience Bias and Sentiment in Korean Cinema: A Cross-Cultural Text Mining Analysis

+cross-cultural sentiment analysis exploring audience perceptions and biases in korean cinema through multilingual text mining techniques.

 </details>